danielshaya/reactivejournal/README.md

     //1.
 Get the stream of events from the RxPlayer ConnectableObservable journalInput = reactiveJournal.createRxPlayer().play(options).publish();

     //2.
-Create a Flowable with LATEST back pressure strategy from the RxJournal stream Flowable flowable = journalInput.toFlowable(BackpressureStrategy.LATEST);
+Create a Flowable with LATEST back pressure strategy from the ReactiveJournal stream Flowable flowable = journalInput.toFlowable(BackpressureStrategy.LATEST);

     //3.
 Record the output of the Flowable into the journal (note the different filter name)